 The ALMA Helpdesk includes a library of Knowledgebase articles that address a number of common issues and questions.
 As the user types a question, Knowledgebase articles are searched in real time and relevant articles are presented as the question is being typed.
-In addition, the Knowledgebase query also accesses the documentation in the ALMA Science Portal and suggests parts of the ALMA documentation that may be relevant to a user's question.
 If the user does not find an answer in the articles or documentation suggested, the user can submit a ticket.
 While it is necessary to log in before submitting a ticket, users can browse and search the Knowledgebase articles and ALMA Science Portal documentation without logging in.